 BCG is a global management consulting firm dedicated to advising clients in the private, public and not-for-profit sectors.
 Founded in 1963, BCG is a private company with offices in more than 90 cities in 50 countries.
 We partner with our clients to identify their highest-value opportunities, address their challenges, and transform their enterprises so that they achieve sustainable competitive advantage, build more capable organizations, and secure lasting results.
 We continue to seek to be agents of positive change-for our clients, our people, and the greater society in the excellence of our work and the opportunities for personal growth that we provide to our employees.
 In our work with the federal government, BCG is recognized for bringing commercial insights and best practices to our public sector clients.
 We are recognized as a Best Place to Work in industry and are proud to co-sponsor the Best Places to Work in the Federal Government Rankings.
-To learn more, visit bcg.com.
+To learn more, visit bcg.com or explore our work with the public sector here.